CloudReactor/aws-role-template/README.md

 If you want to run tasks in multiple AWS regions, repeat these steps for each desired region.
-First change the region in the top right menu bar, then following the steps above.
+First change the region in the top right menu bar, then redo the steps above.

 ## Deployer policy, role, and user